marcellelee/marcellelee.github.io/index.md

 [CISSE 2017, The Art of Red and Blue Teaming: Teaching Cyber through Competition](https://goo.gl/VjPr4y) - in partnership with the [Women's Society of Cyberjutsu](https://womenscyberjutsu.com)

 [SkyDogCon 2017, Network Traffic Analysis](https://goo.gl/WDrgmy)

+> If you are in a male dominated workplace, don’t get too comfortable being the only woman in the room.
+Remember to try to find opportunities to bring other women in—to throw the rope down.
+It’s a dangerous thing to think: ‘I’m the woman in this room, so that’s my role.’
+I try to tell young women—don’t be tricked into thinking that you’re in the field to compete with other women. ~ Tina Fey

 ### Presentations
 [Presentations](https://goo.gl/7PuWZv) from talks and workshops.